 Create a mixed case of Garagiste wines!
 Garagiste North is a group of small producers in the Okanagan creating exquisite wine in small lots (under 2000 cases).
 They are unique, hard to find, and will impress the palate with a taste of some unique wine country gems.
 For a list of which wineries to look for go to visit www.garagistenorth.com

 These amazing new Wine Glass Writers have been my gift of choice for the last year.
 They not only solve the wine glass mix-up issue at parties but the ink washes off easily and can also be used to mark your canning jars.
 Say good-bye to sticky labels.
 Oder online or find them in most wine shops around town.

-10. For the Theatre Lover
+9. For the Song & Dance Lover

 Actors Studio show tickets are a joy to give (and receive) and they make it easy to purchase 'gift packs' online so your recipient can pick their favourite show.
 The theatre has performances of A Christmas Story running now until December 18, and their 2017 lineup includes Chicago, Anne of Green Gables, and The Great Gatsby.
 Check their box office for the rest of their 2017 calendar: www.kelownaactorsstudio.com